What is User Experience (UX)?

-UX planning often involves user testing and feedback collection.
+UX planning often involves user testing and effective analysis of user feedback.
 This iterative process ensures that user feedback is continuously integrated into the design, resulting in a product that is closely aligned with user needs and preferences.

 User Experience (UX) Mapping: Key Steps